volianskii/webpackTestProject/README.md

 Run:
 npm run start -> starts browsersync that creates a local server.
 If any html, css or js file is changed the browser is going to be reloaded. npm run build -- --watch (in different terminal) -> starts webpack.
 Main.js file is converted to main.bundle and main.bundle.map files. -- --watch makes sure that these files are updated if any .js file is changed.

+css-loader and style-loader packages are required for applying noUiSlider styles.